Bhargavi84/yoga-emporium/README.md

 :arrow_up:[Back-to-top](#contents)

 * ### **Responsiveness**
-    The responsiveness of the website was tested physically on Laptops, Desktops, Big screen, Mobile, Tablets and also using Am I Responsive tool as well as Google Dev Tools Device Mode.
+    The responsiveness of the website was tested physically on Laptops, Desktops, Big screen, Mobile, Tablets.
-    The website fits and adapts well to the different viewport size devices.
+    The website fits and adapts fairly ok to the different viewport size devices.
     ![plot](static/images/responsive.png)
 * ### **Usability Testing**
     * This website have been shared to family and friends to add, read, edit and delete recipes none of them experienced any issues during the testing process and it was confirmed that the website was easy to use and navigate.
 They were able to effectively use the interactive elements of the website, find the information they were looking for and easily understand the purpose of the website.